Get Certified: Certified Kubernetes Administrator (CKA)

 About the Exam

 The Certified Kubernetes Administrator (CKA) program was created by the Cloud Native Computing Foundation (CNCF), in collaboration with The Linux Foundation.
-The program was introduced in 2017 and updated in 2020.

 SAP is a platinum member of the CNCF together with companies like AWS, Apple, Google Cloud, IBM Cloud, Microsoft, Oracle, Red Hat, VMWare, and many others.